 Over the course of the eight-week Michaelmas, Hilary, and Trinity terms of the academic year, students participate in tutorial courses chosen for a variety of fields.
 Coursework is completed against the backdrop of a university that emerged in the 11th century and is rich in history, tradition, and academic resources.
 Oxford University’s renowned Bodleian Library, which opened in 1602, holds over 11 million printed items.
 Exeter itself was founded in 1314, making it Oxford’s fourth-oldest college.

-More information, including updated admission and deadline details, can be found online or obtained by contacting the Williams College International Education and Study Away Office or the current Williams-Exeter Programme Director.
+More information, including updated admission and deadline details, can be found online or obtained by contacting the Williams College Global Education and Study Away Office or the current Williams-Exeter Programme Director.

 Hopkins Hall 2nd Floor, Room 210,

 From U.K.: +44 (0)1865 613400